shingo-mori/RoboND-DeepLearning-Project/writeup.md

 The model is trained using Adam optimizer.
 A multi-class [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) is used to calculate the training and validation error.

-#### Result
+### Result
-The trained model is evaluated using the following three different types of test-images:
+The model is trained and evaluated using a dataset provided by Udacity.

+There are three different types of images in the evaluation dataset:

 - following_images
   - Images to test how well the network can identify the target while following them.